mrocklin/blog/_posts/work/2015-07-23-Imperative.md

 Introducing dask.do
 -------------------

-We want the same ability to write custom parallel workloads but using normal-ish Python code rather than raw dictionaries.
-We solve this with the `dask.do` function which turns any normal Python function into a delayed version that adds to a dask graph.
+To create the same custom parallel workloads using normal-ish Python code we use the `dask.do` function.
+This `do` function turns any normal Python function into a delayed version that adds to a dask graph.
 The `do` function lets us rewrite the computation above as follows:

 {% highlight Python %}
 from dask import do